NHL

 Toronto Maple Leafs v St. Louis Blues

-Daniel Vladar has proven to be a solid pickup and played like a lower-end starting goaltender last season, but his game is hit-or-miss, and I have serious doubts that he can be relied on for more than 50 starts and stick out a long playoff run.
-Backup Samuel Ersson was, to be blunt, the worst goaltender in the NHL the last couple of seasons.
+Daniel Vladar has proved to be a solid pickup and played like a lower-end starting goaltender last season, but his game is hit-or-miss, and we have doubts he can be relied on for more than 50 starts and stick out a long playoff run.
+Backup Samuel Ersson was among the league's weakest regulars by several key metrics over the last couple of seasons.
 The Flyers need a solid 1B complement to Vladar.

 Woll has the ability to serve that role.
 When healthy, he's been a starting-caliber NHL goaltender and, for moments, even looked like the future in net in Toronto.
 But "healthy" is the key qualifier here.